 The Lonely Planet dubs this as the best swimming spot in all of Nicaragua.
 For Nicaragua’s sake I hope this isn’t true.
 While the lake is huge and quite pretty, formed in the crater of an ex volcano.
 The ‘beach’ is rocky and uncomfortable.
 Add this to the music blaring out of the nearby restaurants and you don’t have a very pleasant atmostphere.
 There is the option to head to one of the nearby beach clubs and rent a bed for $6USD which includes the use of the facilities including kayaks.
 Which is probably recommend doing if you’re not on a scrimp day.

 QUICK FACTS: COST: $3 for transport | TIME NEEDED: Half day | VERDICT: Only if you have time and aren’t heading to any beaches in the future.

 Another must-do according to the Lonely Planet.
-Honestly this was a pretty epic fail.
+However this definitely isn’t one of the things to see in Granada Nicaragua.
 What was promised to be a delightful morning checking out the local wildlife and stunning views via boat ended up being a tour of rich people’s houses.
 If you are really keen to check this out for yourself, head down to the lake (maybe take those bikes I mentioned earlier – they’ll let you take them on the boat ) and you’ll be approached by heaps of guides.
 Don’t pay anymore than $5 for an hour.
 And don’t bother with the two hour tour (they just drive the boat at half the speed).

 QUICK FACTS: COST: $5 for transport | TIME NEEDED: 2 hours | VERDICT: Fail.
 I’d only head here if you’ve run out of things to do in Granada Nicaragua.

-done all the things to do in Granada Nicaragua?
+done all the best things to do in Granada Nicaragua?
 Check these out!

 like it?
 Pin it?